forcedotcom/salesforcedx-vscode/docs/articles/user-guide/org-development-model.md

 ## Retrieve Source

 After you authorize an org, retrieve your source from it.
 After you make changes in the Salesforce user interface, retrieve those changes from your default org.
-(Be sure to keep track of those changes; when you use the Org Development Model, your changes aren’t tracked automatically.)
+(Be sure to keep track of those changes; when you use the org development model, your changes aren’t tracked automatically.)

-> CAUTION: Retrieving source from an org overwrites your local versions of the source files.
+> CAUTION: Retrieving source from an org overwrites the local versions of the source files.

 ![Retrieve source from org](/images/retrieve-source-from-org.png)